avamsykiran/Angular_15Sep21_06Oct21_14001600/README.md

         json-server is a js tool that can create rest end points to perform CRUD operations on a .json file.

-        these rest end points are nto for real time usage. only to learn ....
+        these rest end points are not for real time usage. only to learn ....

         npm install json-server --save